Fabric swatch coin purse tutorial.

 Fabric lining (you can use the same fabric as the outside, or any leftover fabric you have).

-Stiffened fabric (I used some leftover aida fabric on some of the purses to make them more sturdy).
+Stiffened fabric (I used some leftover aida fabric on some of the purses to make them more sturdy) or some iron on interfacing.

 Extra strip of swatch fabric (if you want to add a tab to your finished purse).